neojato/DeLorean-v2/README.md

 ## Deploy

-Run `firebase deploy` to deploy the `dist/` directory to Firebase Hosting.
+Run `firebase deploy` to deploy the `dist/` directory to Firebase Hosting and `functions/` directory to Firebase Functions.

 ### Simple Production Deploy

-Run `sh tools/deploy.sh` to generate an optimized production build and deploy the `dist/` directory to Firebase Hosting (along with database rules & Cloud Functions).
+Run `sh tools/deploy.sh` to generate an optimized production build and deploy the `dist/` directory to Firebase Hosting (along with Firebase Real-Time Database rules & Firebase Functions).

 ## Profit!